Coffee Plant

 How the coffee plant grows

-A typical coffee plant takes 3–4 years after planting to begin producing fruit.
+A typical coffee plant takes three to four years after planting to begin producing fruit.
 Once mature, it goes through annual cycles of:

-2. Cherry development – Green fruit slowly ripens over several months
+Cherry development: Green fruit slowly ripens over several months, usually taking about nine months from flowering to harvest

-3. Ripening – Cherries turn red (or yellow, depending on the variety) when ready to harvest
+Ripening: Cherries turn red or yellow, depending on the variety, when ready to harvest

-Coffee plants can live for decades, but peak productivity is usually between years 5 and 15.
-Pruning, fertilisation, pest control, and shade management are all part of maintaining healthy yields and quality.
+Coffee plants can live for decades, but peak productivity is usually between years five and fifteen.
+Maintaining healthy yields and quality involves pruning, fertilisation, pest control, and shade management.

 Why the coffee plant matters